Internet browser Vivaldi takes aim at tech savvy users

 "At some point it will need to fund it self and to reach that point we will need a few million users.
 I have no doubt that we will reach that number quite easily," he added.

-With features like personalised notes, bookmarks with small screen shots and speed dials with options for multiple groups and folders, Vivaldi hopes to attract high-volume users.
+With features like personalized notes, bookmarks with small screen shots and speed dials with options for multiple groups and folders, Vivaldi hopes to attract high-volume users.

-Despite tough competition from the likes of Google's GOGL.OL Chrome, Microsoft's (MSFT.O) Internet Explorer, Apple's (AAPL.O) Safari, Mozilla Corp's Firefox and Opera Software's (OPERA.OL) browser, von Tetzchner believes there is still room for more.
+Despite tough competition from the likes of Google's Chrome, Microsoft's Internet Explorer, Apple's Safari, Mozilla Corp's Firefox and Opera Software's browser, von Tetzchner believes there is still room for more.

 "We welcome everyone, but this is first of all a browser for people who expect and need more," he said.
 "There is without a doubt a demand for this type of browser even though I don't expect it to take more than a few percent of the total market."